 The Robert Frederick Herring Memorial Scholarship was established to provide a $1000 scholarship for a deserving third-year CFC student.

 Robert L. Dennee Scholarship

 The Robert L. Dennee Scholarship was established in 1996 by Big Sky Lumber Company to honor Robert Dennee, a Forest Service employee who was instrumental in a land exchange.
-It is awarded to an undergraduate or graduate student in a College of Forestry and Conservation degree program dealing with land conservation and protection.
-Criteria include good academic standing as well as the program of study.
+It is awarded to an undergraduate or graduate student in the College of Forestry and Conservation with an interest in land conservation and protection.

 Robert S. Morgan Memorial Scholarship